cncf/devstats.archive/USAGE.md

 - This tool uses environmental variables starting with `IDB_`, please see `idb_conn.rb`/`idb_conn.go` and `db2influx.rb`/`cmd/db2influx/db2influx.go` for details.
 - `IDB_` variables are exactly the same as `PG_` and `MYSQL_` to set host, databaxe, user name, password.

-# To check esults in the InfluxDB:
+# To check results in the InfluxDB:
 - influx
 - auth (gha_admin/influxdb_pwd)
 - use gha